m1key-m/grinders-coffee-house/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge
+-   The Website was tested on Google Chrome, Safari, Microsoft Edge and Firefox
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On the iPhone 11 the hero image and text doesn't always respond as required but it does on all other devices (The Hero image doesn't display and the font-size is too big).
+-   There were some issues with the 'background-attachment:fixed' property with i0S devices but these were mitigated by changing the way in which the background property was applied and this now work on all iPhone devices that were used to test it.
 ## Deployment

 ### GitHub Pages